FAQs About Car Accidents

 Getting behind the wheel is more than just knowing how to drive.
 It’s important for all drivers to know some of the basic facts of the road and what happens in the event of a car accident.

-At the J. Gonzalez Law Firm, we strive to keep our clients and the general public informed about essential information regarding car wrecks, so that they are aware of how to handle the situation.
+At the J. Gonzalez Injury Attorneys, we strive to keep our clients and the general public informed about essential information regarding car wrecks, so that they are aware of how to handle the situation.
 This list should not be considered to be a comprehensive list as the situations surrounding every single car accident vary.
-Contact the offices of J. Gonzalez Law Firm for experienced lawyers who can help iron out the details of your particular situation.
+Contact the offices of J. Gonzalez Injury Attorneys for experienced lawyers who can help iron out the details of your particular situation.

 Do I need a lawyer for a car wreck?